Skip to content

 1. The config_path argument passed to DrakkarApp.

-2. The DRAKKAR_CONFIG environment variable.
+2. The DK_CONFIG environment variable.

 3. If neither is set, Drakkar runs with env-only configuration (all defaults + env overrides).